-2.1 Overview
+2.1 OVERVIEW

-Figure 1 provides a high-level overview of some of the key components of identity and access management involved in the user's access to cloud services.
-In this document, the term user may refer to a human interacting with the system or a non-human entity such as an automated administrative service.
+Figure 1 provides a high-level overview of key identity and access management components involved in user access to cloud services.
+In this document, "user" may refer to a human or a non-human entity, such as an automated administrative service, interacting with the system.
 User types include:

-- Internal Users: Users whose identities originate from within a given agency's system through a direct relation such as employment. - External Users: Users whose identities originate from outside a given agency's system; they may be partners, contractors, stakeholders, or members of the public interacting with the agency.
+- Internal Users: Users whose identities originate from within an agency system through a direct relation, such as employment. - External Users: Users whose identities originate from outside an agency system, such as partners, contractors, stakeholders, or members of the public.

-These designations are in relation to the system rather than physical location
+These designations are in relation to the system rather than physical location.

-Authentication is the process of "verifying the identity of a user, process, or device, often as a prerequisite to allowing access to resources in an information system."
-Authorization is "the process of verifying that a requested action or service is approved for a specific entity."
-In a hybrid environment, users' identities are federated between on-premises identity services and cloud-based identity services to enable access to cloud services.
+Authentication is the process of "verifying the identity of a user, process or device, often as a prerequisite to allowing access to resources in an information system."
+11 Authorization is the process of "verifying that a requested action or service is approved for a specific entity."
+12 In a hybrid environment, users' identities are https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-3.pdf.

+11 NIST, Special Publication 800-63-3.
+Digital Identity Guidelines, June 2017, federated between on-premises identity services and cloud-based identity services to enable access to cloud services.
 Identity services include: